jmcanterafonseca/dataModels/specs/ngsi-ld_faq.md

 -   The underlying Data Model is the Property Graph Data Model.
     [Here](https://github.com/Fiware/NGSI-LD_Wrapper/blob/master/doc/instantiation.png)
     you can see an example.
--   Entity Ids shall be URIs (URLs or URNs)
+-   Entity IDs shall be URIs (URLs or URNs)
 -   The `metadata` dictionary disappears.
 Metadata are represented by nested Properties of Properties.
 -   There is some "metadata" standardised (`unitCode`, `observedAt`, ...)